The Consulting Manifesto for the 21st Century — An Invitation to Collaborate

 - Businessmen who are great at fulfilling contracts in time

 The new world consulting approach

 - People who closely watch the world & reflect upon it

-- People who have great approaches to deal with an uncertain future
+- People who can deal with an uncertain future

-- People with a variety of methods to make knowledge actionable
+- People with a variety of methods that make knowledge actionable

 - People who can deal with the complexity of reality